src-run/nginx-servats-module/docs/overview.rst

 - **Continuous Integration**: Utilization of `Travis CI <https://nginx-servats-module.docs.scribe.tools/ci>`_ to provide per-commit reports on the success or failure status of our builds.
-- **Tests and Coverage**: Automated testing using Ruby's rspec to query a compiled Nginx server and determine if it reacts and responds as intended.uality>`_.
+- **Tests and Coverage**: Automated testing using Ruby's rspec to query a compiled Nginx server and determine if it reacts and responds as intended.
 - **Documentation**: Comprehensive
   `documentation and examples <https://nginx-servats-module.docs.scribe.tools/docs>`_ compiled using the wonderful `Read the Docs <https://readthedocs.org/>`_ service.